DEBORAH MAY

 Maxine Doyle’s Sunset: Film producer, cinematographer, editor.
 An immersive site specific performance at the old Sunset Hospital on the bank of the Swan River, Perth.
 (STRUT Dance & Perth Festival)

 Does It Matter?
-5 short films by disabled artists: Clare Cunningham, Katherine Araniello, Toney Heaton, Simon Mckeown and Jez Colborne.
+5 short films by disabled artists: Clare Cunningham, Katherine Araniello, Tony Heaton, Simon Mckeown and Jez Colborne.
 Commissioned by 14|18 NOW to commemorate the centenary of World War One.
 Co-produced with Artsadmin.
-Screened at events, on the internet and broadcast on Channel 4.
+Screened at events, online and broadcast on Channel 4.

-Life in Progress: multi-camera recording of Sylvie Guillem’s final dance programme featuring works by Akram Khan, Russell Maliphant and including Mats Ek’s touching and poignant Bye, which was made especially for Sylvie and performed as part of the 6000 miles away world tour.
+Life in Progress: multi-camera recording of Sylvie Guillem's final dance programme featuring works by Akram Khan, Russell Maliphant and including Mats Ek's touching and poignant Bye, which was made especially for Sylvie and performed as part of the 6000 miles away world tour.
+(Sadlers Wells)

 See the Music, Hear the Dance: Director & editor.
 An evening of Thomas Ades’ music featuring Britten Sinfonia and including choreography by Wayne McGregor and Crystal Pite.
 (Crystal’s astonishing Polaris had 60 dancers and 65 musicians, in the pit, on stage and in the auditorium.)